Illinois Compiled Statutes

 cash, credits, property, other than as hereinafter provided, and services,

-but, prior to January 1, 2020, not including the value of or credit given for traded-in tangible
+but, prior to January 1, 2020 and beginning again on January 1, 2022, not including the value of or credit given for traded-in tangible

 personal property where the item that is traded-in is of like kind and

-character as that which is being sold; beginning January 1, 2020, "selling price" includes the portion of the value of or credit given for traded-in motor vehicles of the First Division as defined in Section 1-146 of the Illinois Vehicle Code of like kind and character as that which is being sold that exceeds $10,000.
+character as that which is being sold; beginning January 1, 2020 and until January 1, 2022, "selling price" includes the portion of the value of or credit given for traded-in motor vehicles of the First Division as defined in Section 1-146 of the Illinois Vehicle Code of like kind and character as that which is being sold that exceeds $10,000.
 "Selling price" shall be determined without any

 deduction on account of the cost of the property sold, the cost of

 materials used, labor or service cost or any other expense whatsoever, but